28 December 21st, 1946

 And if he didn’t have a goyishe play on hand when he needed it, he would just take a chapter of Jewish history and quickly turn it into a play - and it worked just as well.
 He was really an interesting character, the “Professor.”

 When he came to America and became a Yiddish theater director, he behaved like a magnate.
 He spent money like water and lived very comfortably, as a magnate does.
-He always dressed so that all eyes were on him when he went down the street, always wearing the finest clock with the most beautiful top hat.
+He always dressed so that all eyes were on him when he went down the street, always wearing the finest cloak with the most beautiful top hat.
 His clothes were fresh off the needle and made of the best fabric, and to make an impression, he rode around in his own carriage with two fine, plump horses, and his coachman who drove the carriage was always dressed in a uniform with golden buttons.

 Generally speaking, in those days this business with carriages was very in vogue in the Yiddish theater world.
 Adler drove around in a carriage with two fine horses.
 Boris Thomashefsky too drove around in a carriage with two plump horses.
 The only one of the big theater managers who didn’t have his own carriage and coachman with golden buttons was Yosl Edelstein.
 And if you asked why he too didn’t buy himself a carriage, he answered, in his own peculiar way: